TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/ObjectNames/Index.rst

          if this string is not empty.

-         The $cObj->data-array is loaded with the page-record, if for example the GIFBUILDER object is used by GMENU or IMGMENU.
+         The $cObj->data-array is loaded with the page-record, if for example the GIFBUILDER object is used in TypoScript.

 .. container:: table-row